chooyan-eng/animated_to/AI_GUIDE.md

 - [ ] `GlobalKey` is provided and unique
 - [ ] Import statement is included
 - [ ] `AnimatedToBoundary` is used when hit testing is needed
+- [ ] `hitTestEnabled` set to `false` for scrollable animated content
 - [ ] Correct `ScrollController` direction for `SingleChildScrollView`
 - [ ] No `ScrollController` for `ListView`
 - [ ] `appearingFrom` uses absolute coordinates
 - [ ] `slidingFrom` uses relative coordinates
-- [ ] State management triggers rebuilds thazt change widget position
+- [ ] State management triggers rebuilds that change widget position